 Career Opportunities in Today’s Digital Economy

-The demand for programming skills has exploded across virtually every industry, not just traditional technology companies.
-Healthcare systems need developers to build patient management software, financial institutions require programmers for trading platforms and mobile banking apps, and even creative industries like film and gaming rely heavily on custom software solutions.
-This widespread need means that coding skills can enhance almost any career path or open doors to entirely new opportunities.
+The demand for programming skills has expanded well beyond traditional tech companies.
+Healthcare systems need developers for patient management software.
+Financial institutions require engineers for mobile banking and trading platforms.
+Even creative industries like film, gaming, and education rely heavily on custom software.
+This broad demand means coding skills can enhance almost any career path — or open entirely new ones.

 |---|---|---|